hyperledger/aries-acapy-docs/README.md

 to `mkdocs.yml` are not picked up live, and you must restart the server to see those.

-Remember as well, that fixing the copy of the docs is **NOT** sufficient--you need to make the changes during the copy process from `/tmp` to `/docs` in the `<version>.sh` file, as we will need to run the process over if we change anything fundamental about the site (e.g. the colours, logos, etc.).
-The content **MUST** remain faithful to the content in the ACA-Py repository at the time the version was tagged, but the documentation site may evolve, requiring building the content again from time to time.
+Remember as well, that fixing the copy of the docs is **NOT** sufficient--you need to make the changes during the copy process from `/tmp` to `/docs` in the `./scripts/copyFixMDs.sh` file, as we will need to run the process over if we change anything fundamental about the site (e.g. the colors, logos, etc.).
+The content **MUST** remain faithful to the content in the ACA-Py repository at the time the version was tagged, but the documentation site may evolve, requiring building the "per version" content again from time to time.

 #### Adding and Fixing Content

 The basic process for adding content to the site (e.g. a new Markdown file from ACA-Py) is:

-- Update the version-specific `nav:` in the `<version>.sh` file.
+- Update the version-specific `nav:` in the `./scripts/copyFixMDs.sh` file.
-- Copy the file from the `/tmp` folder to the appropriate place in the `/docs` folder.
+- In the `./scripts/copyFixMDs.sh` script, add a command to copy the file from the `/tmp` folder to the appropriate place in the `/docs` folder.
 - If necessary, convert the copy (`cp`) to a `sed` command to update a part of the content necessary.
 Mostly, such changes are required for relative links to the correct other place in the folder.
-The `main.sh` file has a number of examples of `sed` conversions:
+The `./scripts/copyFixMDs.sh` file has a number of examples of `sed` conversions:
   - Documents formerly in the same folder now in another one.
   - Documents copied from one location (e.g., `GettingStarted...`) into another (e.g., `features`).
   - Images in other locations.